Leitíssimo Milk

 Over time, this consistency stopped being merely a graphic solution and began to work as a system.
 The packaging became a proprietary visual territory: recognisable, repeatable and capable of protection as trade dress.

-The same logic enabled the expansion of the portfolio.
-New products and formats could preserve the brand’s essential visual codes, reducing the need to re-explain the difference with every launch.
-The operation expanded into other categories, such as yoghurts and ice creams with Delicari, while maintaining the same axis: controlled origin, careful processing and a visual identity capable of turning that difference into perceived value.
+The consistency of the visual codes enabled the expansion of the Leitíssimo portfolio itself.
+New products and formats could preserve the brand’s essential elements, reducing the need to re-explain the difference with every launch.

 The Leitíssimo case shows something simple, but often overlooked: a real difference can look ordinary if it is poorly presented.
 The role of the brand is not to decorate the operation.
 It is to prevent what makes the product different from disappearing at the exact moment the consumer encounters it.